soft-eng-practicum/softdev2-resources/README.md

 ## How to adopt this book and customize for your class

 You can fork this repository and customize the chapters and slides.
+See the links above to learn more about the different technologies used.

 ## How to set up Github Pages and Github Actions for automatic deployment

-TBD
+Once you fork this repository, Github will carry over the Github Actions, but you would need to click on the "Actions" tab and enable them again in the fork.
+After this, you should see the "Hugo" action listed, which will be executed after each of your commits.
+The action will run Hugo and write its output to the root of the `gh-pages` branch.

+To enable Github Pages render this output, you need to go to the Settings tab, scroll down and select to produce the pages from the root folder of the `gh-pages` branch.

 ## Custom Reveal-Hugo shortcodes